RaviRishav66/-Shield-Insurance-Analysis/README.md

 ## Problem Statement-

-Shield Insurance wants to improve its decision-making process by leveraging data insights.
+Shield Insurance aims to enhance its data-driven decisions by implementing a dashboard that delivers clear and actionable insights.
+To explore a partnership with AtliQ Technologies, they have proposed a pilot project to assess our capabilities.

-They requested a pilot project to assess our capabilities prior to participating in a larger relationship.
+This project will help them evaluate how effectively we can meet their requirements before moving forward with a full-scale implementation.
+The outcome of this pilot will play a key role in determining the possibility of a larger, long-term collaboration.

 ## 📚 What I Learned